Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Methods

-We analyzed the data using inductive thematic analysis techniques inspired by grounded theory~\cite{braun2006using}.
-Once the interviews were recorded, three researchers open coded two interviews each, and each compiled a proposed codebook structure, which we consolidated through discussion.
-Two further interviews were fully coded with this first-round codebook, and we iterated once more on the codebook to yield the final codebook.
-We then divided the twenty interviews among coders, and met regularly to discuss the process.
+We iteratively analyzed the data using inductive thematic analysis techniques inspired by grounded theory~\cite{braun2006using}.
+While data collection was ongoing, three researchers open coded two interviews each, and each compiled a proposed codebook centered around identifying main themes, which were consolidated into one hierarchical codebook.
+These initial themes motivated us to balance recruitment between computing and non-computing scholars, and participants with varying approaches to qualitative research.
+Data collection continued until we obtained a balance of academic domains and research approaches, and the main identified themes remained stable indicating theoretical saturation~\cite{glaser2017discovery}.
+Using our first-round codebook as a starting point, two further interviews were fully coded by three researchers each, and the codes were refactored to yield the final codebook.
+We then divided the twenty interviews among coders, and met regularly to discuss the process and update codes where needed.
+The two primary authors re-reviewed each transcript and the applied codes for thoroughness, verifying with each other when uncertain.
+Throughout the analysis process, we also constructed various artifacts, including interview notes, memos, and tables that summarized key context about each participant.
 We used Dedoose for collaborative code application to interview transcripts.
 We primarily avoided using LLMs for this research, with the exception of finding specific works of related literature, which we then verified externally.
 To protect the identity of participants, any specific research studies or topics have been changed.

-We take a moment to reflect on how our own positionality influenced this study.
-The lead authors of this study are mixed-method researchers in HCI and communication.
-In our own work, we have felt a desire and some pressure to incorporate LLMs into our research processes, while being unsure how to ethically navigate adopting this technology.
-This work is an effort to tackle these difficulties head-on and to shine a light on the value of qualitative work in HCI.
+We reflect on how our own positionality influenced this study.
+The authors are mixed-method researchers in HCI, NLP, and communication.
+In our own work, we have felt interest in incorporating LLMs into our research processes, while being unsure how to ethically navigate adopting this technology.
+This work is an effort to consider these opportunities and challenges head-on and to shine a light on the value of qualitative work in HCI.